 - Do not use emotive language.
 E.g. I was terrified with upsetting the parents... - Do not use personal opinion.
 E.g. The child appeared fine... - Do not go into unnecessary contextual detail use specific times and location.
 E.g. After break time before they had their milk but before I took my coat off, I noticed that... - Always use full names, do not use initials.
 E.g. TL should be Tracy Lane - Always write in the first person.
 E.g. I contacted social care at...
 They advised me to... - Always record accurately where and when the incident took place.
-E.g. Classroom 1, 13:24. - If a referral is needed, then the DSL will make it initially by telephone then followed up by completing a Multi-Agency Safeguarding referral form and sending it immediately following the initial phone call via email to social care contact.
-However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made they can and will consider making a referral themselves. - The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child.
+E.g. Classroom 1, 13:24. - When a referral is needed, then the DSL will make it initially by telephone then followed up by completing a Multi-Agency Safeguarding referral form and sending it immediately following the initial phone call via email to social care contact.
+However, anyone can make a referral and when for any reason a staff member thinks a referral is appropriate and one hasn't been made, they can and will consider making a referral themselves. - The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - When, after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) will press for re-consideration to ensure their concerns have been addressed, and most importantly the child's situation improves.
+This will initially be followed up with the social care worker leading the referral or Local Authority Designated Safeguarding Officer - When a child is in immediate danger or is at risk of harm a referral will be made to children's social care and/or the police immediately.
+Anybody can make a referral. - Where referrals are not made by the DSL, the DSL will be informed as soon as possible.